jimmysFedora/Windows-98-Post-Install-Guide/README.md

 - Set file system in Settings → System → Performance → File System → Network Server

 - Remove network login prompt by going to ```Settings → Network → Primary Network Logon → Windows Logon```
   - If you didn't have a Windows password, it should boot into the desktop directly

-- Due to lack of memory optimizations on the 9x kernel, it is recommended that after finishing a game, restart the computer and then load up the next application.

 # Optional but Recommended 9x Updates
 - Windows Security Update CD circa 2004 - https://archive.org/details/SecurityCD_2004
   - The most painless and offical way to get your system updated, if you don't want to use unoffical service packs.
 Microsoft only ever included security patches, Internet Explorer 6, and Windows Media Player 9 within the update CD, so hardware updates are excluded for stability reasons.